The Art of Marketing for Your Brand During a Pandemic

 As a result, we’ve all been on the receiving end of the copious amounts of emails from brands trying to straddle that line.
 In fact, it seems like every company you have ever been in contact with has decided to email you, letting you know how they’re handling Coronavirus.
 In general, attitudes toward this move have been mostly humorous.

 But writing emails to customers isn’t the only way brands have been affected.
 Cadbury pulled its Easter ad to help social distancing efforts, while IKEA and McCann Israel have worked to create an IKEA-style manual for staying home.
-MarketingWeek writes that over 50% of marketers are delaying campaigns or have put them under review as fears escalate over the global coronavirus outbreaks.
+MarketingWeek writes that over 50% of marketers are delaying campaigns or have at least put them under review.
 AdAge is working on a comprehensive list of Coronavirus-related marketing efforts.

 Each brand is tackling the challenge presented by Coronavirus differently, but there is a uniting factor: all brands that are marketing well at the moment are doing so with empathy for their workers and consumers in mind.

-So how should you be marketing right now?
+So how should you be marketing your brand during the pandemic right now?

 1. Take care of your own.